ubik76/aws-batch-ws/README.md

 ### Try also from the command line:
+* Edit the `submit-json` file according to your configuration and then submit the job via the CLI:
-* `aws batch submit-job --job-name my-job --job-queue myqueue --array-properties size=10 --job-definition mydef --container-overrides vcpus=1,memory=50,command=["myjobarray.sh","10"]`
+* `aws batch submit-job --cli-input-json file://submit.json`